jiadaizhao/LeetCode/0101-0200/0174-Dungeon Game/README.md

 * The knight's health has no upper bound.
 * Any room can contain threats or power-ups, even the first room the knight enters and the bottom-right room where the princess is imprisoned.

-**Credits:**
-Special thanks to @stellari for adding this problem and creating all test cases.

 Companies: Microsoft